rusi-ns/rusi-ns-web/wp-content/plugins/featured-image-from-url/readme.txt

 * some nonstandard image URLs, such as Instagram and Google Drive's, will work as well;

+* you can disable the product lightbox and zoom;

 * supports WP REST API (**premium feature**);

 * all features created for external images are available for external videos from YouTube and Vimeo.
 For YouTube videos, it's possible to set player parameters.
 And you can define the video size for each screen type (**premium feature**);